Self-Supervised Siamese Autoencoders: Self-Supervised Representation Learning

-As a guiding principle, self-supervised learning leverages vast amounts of unlabeled data to train models.
+Self-supervised learning leverages vast amounts of unlabeled data.
 The key is to define a loss function using information that is extracted from the input itself.
-Generally, self-supervision can be used in various domains, including, but not limited to, text, speech, and video.
-Here, we will focus on the domain of image recognition.
+Generally, self-supervision can be used in various domains, including text, speech, and video.
+In this paper, we focus on the domain of image recognition.

-Self-supervised representation learning in the context of image recognition is used to train models to extract ``useful representations'' to improve downstream performance.
-We consider two stages: (1) self-supervised pre-training and (2) a supervised downstream task.
-The goal of the pre-training stage is to train a so-called ``encoder'' neural network such that it learns to extract meaningful information from raw input signals (i.e., pixels).
-The second stage uses the encoder as a feature extractor.
-In this stage, a classifier, such as a simple fully-connected layer, is trained on top of the representations extracted from the input by the encoder.
-The model is trained with a supervised loss using labeled data.
-The weights of the encoder can be fine-tuned (optimized) or frozen (not optimized) on the downstream task.
-This highlights how self-supervised learning is advantageous in scenarios with little labeled data.
+We consider two stages: (i) self-supervised pre-training and (ii) a supervised downstream task.
+The goal of the pre-training stage is to train a so-called \emph{encoder} neural network which learns to extract meaningful information from raw input signals.
+In the second stage, we utilize the encoder as a feature extractor.
+Then, a classifier, e.g., a simple fully-connected layer, is trained on top of the representations extracted by the encoder using a supervised loss and labeled data.
+The weights of the encoder can be fine-tuned (optimized) or kept frozen (not optimized) for the downstream task.

-The question arises as to what kind of features are considered meaningful and therefore useful, and how it is possible to tweak models to produce representations that satisfy certain properties.
-It has been suggested that representations should contain as much information about the input as possible (InfoMax principle; \citep{linsker1989generate}).
-Yet, others argue that task-specific representations should only contain as much signal as needed for solving a specific task, as task-unrelated information could be considered noise and might even harm performance (InfoMin principle; \citep{tian2020makes}).
-For general representations, that, too, holds to some degree.
-They should be invariant under certain transformations and thus invariant to so-called ``nuisance factors'', e.g., lighting, color grading, and orientation, as long as those factors do not change the identity of an object.
-One line of reasoning is that a model that can predict masked parts or infer properties of the data should have some kind of ``higher-level understanding'' of the content \citep{henaff2020data,baevski2022data2vec,assran2023self}.
+The main challenges are determining which features are meaningful and how to tweak models to produce representations that satisfy certain properties.
+It has been suggested that representations should contain as much information about the input as possible (InfoMax principle; \cite{linsker1989generate}).
+Yet, others argue that task-specific representations should only contain as much signal as needed for solving a specific task, as task-unrelated information could be considered noise and might even harm performance (InfoMin principle; \cite{tian2020makes}).
+In general, representations should be invariant under certain transformations, i.e., so-called \emph{nuisance factors}, such as lighting, color grading, and orientation, as long as those factors do not change the identity of an object.
+One line of reasoning is that a model that can predict masked parts or infer properties of the data should have some kind of \emph{higher-level understanding} of the content \cite{henaff2020data,assran2023self}.